testcraftsman/testpool/README.md

 Debian Packaging

+Before debian packages can be created apt-file must be installed and updated so that the python requirements.txt file can be mapped to equivalent debian package dependencies.

+  sudo apt-get install apt-file
+  sudo apt-file update

 Make sure to set EMAIL before using dch export EMAIL="Mark Hamilton <mark.lee.hamilton@gmail.com>"

 Also note that versions are incremented in the change log dch -U